Multivariate Laguerre polynomials: new results and insights: Introduction and objectives

 On the other hand, if we let $\mathbf{z}=\mathbf{t}$ and $\mathbf{x}=-x\bm{\beta}$ in \eqref{GF-MLaguerre}, we get

-Then, by comparing the coefficients of \eqref{GF-multipleLaguerreP-1} and \eqref{GF-multipleLaguerreP-2}, we obtain the following interesting relationship between the multivariate Laguerre polynomials defined by \eqref{Def-MLaguerre} with the multiple Laguerre polynomials of second kind:
+Then, by comparing the coefficients of \eqref{GF-multipleLaguerreP-1} and \eqref{GF-multipleLaguerreP-2}, we obtain the following interesting relationship between the multivariate Laguerre polynomials defined by \eqref{Def-MLaguerre} with the multiple Laguerre polynomials of second kind \eqref{GF-multipleLaguerreP-1}:

-To the best of our knowledge, the formula \eqref{Rel-MLaguerre-MultipleLaguerre} has not been explicitly reported in the earlier literature.
+From \eqref{Def-MLaguerre} and \eqref{Rel-MLaguerre-MultipleLaguerre}, some common explicit representations \cite[p.
+209--210]{MartinezFinkelshtein-Morales-Perales-2026} for the multiple Laguerre polynomials of the second kind can be easily obtained.
+To the best of our knowledge, the formula \eqref{Rel-MLaguerre-MultipleLaguerre}, connecting the polynomials $L_{\mathbf{n}}^{(\alpha;\bm{\beta})}(x)$ and $L_{\mathbf{n}}^{(\alpha)}(\mathbf{x})$, has not been explicitly reported in the earlier literature.
 With the help of \eqref{Rel-MLaguerre-MultipleLaguerre}, all the results obtained in this paper can be related to the multiple Laguerre polynomials of the second kind through this expression.

+We organize and pursue this paper as follows: In Sections \ref{Sec-GF-Type-I} and \ref{Sec-GF-Type-II}, we prove two classes of generating functions for $L_{\mathbf{n}}^{-\beta-\langle\mathbf{n}\rangle}(\mathbf{x})$ and explore their various applications.
+In Section \ref{Sec-ProductFormulas}, we present a multiple contour integral version of the product formula \eqref{ProductFormula-MLaguerre}.
+In Section \ref{Sec-OshimaFC}, we discuss the relationship between an integral formula of Srivastava and Niukkanen and Oshima's fractional calculus.
+Some concluding remarks are given in Section \ref{Sec-ConcludingRemarks}, which includes an interesting evaluation of a generating function of the main diagonal sequence $L_{n,\cdots,n}^{(-\beta-kn)}(x_1,\cdots,x_k)$ involving the well-known Le Roy function \cite{Le Roy-1899}.